 What Is Wrong?
 The Problems for Recycling

-The problems faced by the recycling industry and policymakers, and what is wrong with recycling, became more obvious as scrap prices fell in recent years.
+The problems faced by the recycling industry and policymakers, and the issues with recycling, became more obvious as scrap prices fell in recent years.

 He starts with two fundamental arguments, which he says are false:

 1. Everything that can be recycled should be recycled.
 So that should be the goal of regulation: zero waste.